npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 6. How are Semi-projective techniques useful to assess personality?
 7. Analyse different ways of Coping for stress management.
 ## Law

+### 2025
+1. What are included in the term "Crops" under the Rajasthan Tenancy Act, 1955?
+2. What is meant by "Cyber Cafe" under the Information Technology Act, 2000?
+3. What are the provisions of protecting a female living in a “live-in-relationship" against domestic violence?
+4. What is the meaning of "Shared household" according to the Protection of Children from Sexual Offences Act, 2012?
+5. Injurious contents were found in a "Branded Sweet" on its examination.
+Can any person ask for this information from the competent authority under the Right to Information Act, 2005?
+6. State the provisions relating to “Mutation” under the Rajasthan Land Revenue Act, 1956.
+7. Define 'possession' and point out its elements.
 ### 2023
 1. The government of India received information in confidence from a foreign Government.
 Can it be asked under the R.T.I.
 Act, 2005?
 2. What do you mean by the term 'private area' mentioned under the Information Technology Act, 2000?